 Resources: New World Screwworm

-The spread of the New World screwworm poses a serious threat to the health of livestock and the livelihoods of dairy farmers in Texas, the nation’s third largest milk producing state.
-The Texas Association of Dairymen is closely monitoring the northward migration of this devastating pest.
-Below you will find useful information and resources to help safeguard herds, the milk supply and the long-term sustainability of the Texas dairy industry.
+The spread of the New World screwworm would pose a serious threat to the health of livestock and the livelihoods of dairy farmers in Texas, the nation’s fourth largest milk producing state.

 The Texas Association of Dairymen is a member of the Texas Screwworm Coalition.